manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 # Part 0: Preface

+## What you will learn

+- The basics of computer programming, with JavaScript
+- TypeScript
+- Node.js
+- React
+- Lambda
+- Terraform

+## Recommended working environment

 Nearly all relevant JavaScript projects have been developed on Linux or macOS systems and for Linux or macOS systems, which regularly creates some kind of "impedance mismatch" in terms of availability and reliability of tools for Windows.

 If you absolutely must use Windows for developing JavaScript applications, then don't worry, you will be just fine.
 Note, however, that this book will not provide the same level of hand-holding as it does for readers working on Linux or macOS.
 At some points, you will have to use alternatives to the tools recommended and explained here, and while the book will point you in the right direction, you will be quite a bit more on your own.

 # Part 1: Introduction to JavaScript

+This book teaches its readers how to build software applications with the programming language TypeScript.

+And yet, it begins by introducing the reader to a different programming language: JavaScript.

+One builds on the other.
+Ultimately, the code that is executed when your applications run is JavaScript code.
+And there is nothing wrong with writing your applications with JavaScript code directly - and actually, this is what we will do in the first part of this book.

+But there are very good reasons to then take the next step and write your applications with TypeScript code instead - and have your computer translate your TypeScript code into JavaScript code before it is executed.

+Luckily, taking this step is very straightforward.
+Once you understand the basics of software development with JavaScript (which is what the first part of this book takes care of), you can switch to TypeScript very easily.
+This is because TypeScript is not a completely new and different language - instead, it is a so-called *superset* of JavaScript, extending JavaScript's syntax with some additional syntax that makes your software development experience even better.

+It does so by extending JavaScript, a language which doesn't allow to explicitly type its values, with explicit type annotation syntax, giving you type safety while building your applications.

+If you are new to programming, the above sentence probably didn't make much sense.
+Fear not!
+We will take it step by step: we first learn how to build software with JavaScript, and then we will learn how to build software even better with TypeScript.

+The most important information right now is this: Every valid JavaScript program is also a 100% valid TypeScript program.
+Everything you learn about JavaScript - expressions, values, types, control structures, functions, and so on - are written and used in exactly the same way in TypeScript.
+Thus, once you've finished the first part of this book, and learned JavaScript, you have already learned 90% of TypeScript.

 ## Values and Types